Pragya4/ACMS_Cryptocurrency_Price_Visualization/README.md

 	URL:http://127.0.0.1:5000/AllGraphs/month/

 General conviniences:
-	Crawl over the datapoints in the graph for better readability If you want some cryptocurrency to be removed from comparison chart,click on its 'denoting color' on Right side of graph Graph is in SVG format(downloadable for further references)
+	Crawl over the datapoints in the graph for better readability.
+	If you want some cryptocurrency to be removed from comparison chart,click on its 'denoting color' on Right side of graph.

+Graph is in SVG format(Open in browser or downloadable for further references)